"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 What to Do When You Spot Something

-- Do not self-medicate with antibiotics unless directed by a veterinarian.
-Incorrect antibiotic use promotes resistance and can make things worse.
+Do not self-medicate with antibiotics unless directed by a veterinarian.
+Incorrect antibiotic use promotes resistance and can mask symptoms, making diagnosis harder.
+Electrolytes and isolation are always safe first steps.

 Bisaya / Cebuano